AcademySoftwareFoundation/OpenImageIO/src/doc/imageioapi.rst

     take precedence.
 If neither is set, the default will be 0, which means to use as many threads as there are physical cores on the machine.

-``OIIOTOOL_METADATA_HISTORY``
+``OPENIMAGEIO_METADATA_HISTORY``

-    If set to a nonzero integer value, `oiiotool` will by default write the command line into the ImageHistory and Software metadata fields of any images it outputs.
+    If set to a nonzero integer value, `oiiotool` and `maketx` will by default write the command line into the ImageHistory and Software metadata fields of any images it outputs.
 The default if this is not set is to only write the name and version of the software and an indecipherable hash of the command line, but not the full human-readable command line.
 (This was added in